imoore76/configurature-docs/usage.rst

 .. code-block:: go

     type AppConfig struct {
-        ListenIP   net.IP        `desc:"IP address on which to listen" default:"127.0.0.1"`
+        ListenIP   net.IP        `help:"IP address on which to listen" default:"127.0.0.1"`
-        ListenPort uint          `desc:"port on which to listen" default:"8080"` Conf       co.ConfigFile `desc:"configuration file" short:"c"`
+        ListenPort uint          `help:"port on which to listen" default:"8080"` Conf       co.ConfigFile `help:"configuration file" short:"c"`
     }

 The example above also adds a ``short`` tag to specify a short version of the option.